enblacar/SCpubr/.github/ISSUE_TEMPLATE/💭---feature-request.md

 ---
-name: "\U0001F41B | Bug report"
+name: "\U0001F4AD | Feature request"
-about: 'Found a bug?! '
+about: Do you have a cool idea you wish to be added to SCpubr?
-title: BUG | FUNCTION NAME | BRIEF DESCRIPTION
+title: REQUEST | FUNCTION NAME | DESCRIPTION
-labels: bug
+labels: enhancement
-assignees: ''
+assignees: enblacar

 ---